nikodemus/foolang/README.md

     let array = [1, 2, 3]

-Can be specialized using the type annotation syntax
+Can be specialized using a message

-    let byteArray = [1, 2, 3] :: [u8]
+    let byteArray = [1, 2, 3] of: U8

 **Dictionaries**